bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/CustomizeSILVA.md

 reverse ATTAGANACCCNNGTAGTCC
 ```

-First, crop the *E. coli* fasta with the 16S-EMP primers, align it to [`silva.seed_v138.align`](https://mothur.org/wiki/silva_reference_files/) and extract relevant columns.
+1. Crop the *E. coli* fasta with the 16S-EMP primers,
+1. Align it to [`silva.seed_v138.align`](https://mothur.org/wiki/silva_reference_files/) and extract relevant columns,
-Then, convert the resulting fasta into an `accnos` file, get the unique sequences from the `align` file and generate a `taxonomy` file.
+1. Convert the resulting fasta into an `accnos` file,
+1. Get the unique sequences from the `align` file and
+1. Extract the taxonomic information from the header.

 In `mothur`, run:
 ```
 set.current(processors=6)